ksgy/FOODit-FrontEndTest/README.md

 ## TODO

 [ ] Add SVG to meal-cards
-[ ] Fix closed state of orders overlay
+[ ] Swiping down only on orders overlay should open it.
+Swiping on meal list, should keep it colsed [ ] Fix closed state of orders overlay
 [ ] Add open/close detailed text on meal-card
 [ ] Check height of orders-list and add `scrolling` class if needed